Law Enforcement Mutual Aid in Illinois

 When a crisis strikes an agency, the incident commander can call the ILEAS dispatch center and describe what type of assistance his/her agency needs.
 The telecommunicator then enters that request into the software which creates an alarm card “on the fly” for that specific incident.
 The telecommunicator can then start making the requests for the stricken agency - sending them specifically what they need.

-To assist field command staff with ILEAS mutual aid activations, ILEAS has developed plastic pocket cards that supervisors can carry with them in the field.
-If a need for mutual aid exists, the supervisor can follow the directions on the card to get the assistance needed.
+To assist field command staff with ILEAS mutual aid activations, these plastic pocket cards can be carried by supervisors in the field and at all times.
+If a need for mutual aid exists, the supervisor can follow the directions on the card to get assistance.
 These cards are provided free of charge.
-In order to get cards for your supervisors, contact Nancy Crossman at email@example.com.
+To order cards for your supervisors, contact Nancy Crossman at firstname.lastname@example.org.